Adrinalin4ik/Nestjs-Graphql-Tools/docs/README.md

 1. **Q**: Let's say you have many joins and some tables has duplicated fields like name or title. **A**: In order not to break filters you need to provide sqlAlias that matches alias of the main model of the query.
 There plenty examples in the code in in readme.
 2. **Q**:The same example where you have a model with many joins and you want to provide ability to sort or filter by joined field. **A**: you can create custom filter with ability to provide sql alias that they will use.
 Check out filtering section, there a couple examples with custom fields.
 3. **Q**: The error: `QueryFailedError: for SELECT DISTINCT, ORDER BY expressions must appear in select list`. **A** To avoid this error add sorted field to selected fields.
 In most of the time it might happen in case you're using custom fields for sorting.
+4. **Q**: How can I make resolver for Many to Many relation. **A** Many to Many relation is the same as One to Many.
+Basically, it requres one additional resolver that resolves the intermediary table between two main entitites.
+Let's say we have Roles and Users with M to M relation.
+The implementation from the database perspective would be Users <> UsersRoles <> Roles.
+UserRole is the intermediary table.
+You would need to implement a resolver for UsersRoles.
+In this resolver you need to resolve users and roles fields like it described [here](#many-to-one-relation).

 ## Contribution
 If you want to contribute please create new PR with good description.